kersuzananthony/ios-Swift-ParisWeather/README.md

 # ios-Swift-ParisWeather
-A single weather app for paris
+A simple weather app for paris